One person holds up an object to the camera

 Involve people with their physical environment

 Play on Zoom or other video conferencing

-Player 1 holds up an object to the camera and begins to count down from ten ( 8 etc.).
-The rest of the group scrambles to find a matching object and hold it to the camera by the time Person 1 reaches zero.
+Player 1 holds up an object to the camera and begins to count down from ten (10, 9.
+8....).
+The rest of the group scrambles to find a matching object and hold it to the camera by the time Player 1 reaches zero.

 In a large group, in Zoom you can spotlight up to 9 people for the person to choose between.
 Or they can look at the whole screen.
 Or demo it in the main session and then send people into small groups of 4-6 people to play so everyone has a turn to be the chooser.

 Another variation is having people grab an object that fits the prompt (for example, 'something with moveable parts') and then have them explain how that object is the perfect metaphor for whatever you'd like them to connect around (ie. 'the perfect metaphor for your role on this team' or 'the perfect metaphor for how X event went' etc.).
 Works well in small groups so everyone gets to share.